stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 }
 ```

-The `Command` interface abstracts the signature of a Vulkan command whose arguments are always comprised of the API and a handle to the command buffer.
+The `Command` interface abstracts the signature of a Vulkan command where the arguments are always comprised of the Vulkan API and the command buffer.

-We also create a new API to support commands:
+We also create a new API to support the new domain objects:

 ```java
 interface VulkanLibraryCommandBuffer {